Analysis of the Word Lojong

-Similar to when you speak of the word yonten, which means “good qualities.”
-Yonten, literally what it means is “straightening out some deviation.”
-So it’s a correction of some way in which we’re going off in the wrong direction.
-And to correct that and come to the right direction, that’s what the word “good qualities” means.
-So it’s very much in keeping with the Buddhist idea that what we want to do is get rid of suffering and the causes of suffering.
-And so to develop the good qualities, basically we need to get rid of the negative qualities.
+What we want to train and develop are yonten, translated as “good qualities.”
+Yonten literally means the “straightening out of some deviation.”
+It’s a correction of going off in the wrong direction so that we can head in the right direction.
+It’s very much in keeping with the Buddhist idea that we need to get rid of suffering and the causes of suffering.
+Basically, to develop good qualities, we need to get rid of our negative qualities.

-And actually this type of explanation of “training” or “cleansing” and of “good qualities” as a correction of deviations, then allows for the two basic approaches that we have particularly emphasized in Tibetan Buddhism.
-On the one hand you have – as typified for instance by the Gelug tradition – that in addition to cleansing you have to actually build up positive qualities, good qualities from their potentials.
-And Buddha-nature consists of the potentials of the good qualities.
+These etymological explanations of the terms lojong and yonten, which I received from Serkong Rinpoche, allow for the two basic approaches to this material we find in Tibetan Buddhism.
+On the one hand, the Gelug tradition explains that, in addition to cleansing our negativities, we need to build up positive good qualities from their potentials.
+Our Buddha-nature consists of the potentials of all the good qualities.

-Of course one can debate whether or not every type of training that’s done in the Nyingma tradition is just a cleansing, and don’t they actually also meditate on love, and compassion, and bodhichitta, and these things, which are actually building up some positive quality.
-But in any case, the two ways of formulating how you proceed on the path, both can come from this understanding of what it means to have good qualities and what it means to cleanse, or train attitudes.
+Of course, one can debate whether or not every type of training that’s done in the Nyingma tradition is just a cleansing, as they actually also meditate on love, compassion and bodhichitta, which contribute to building up positive qualities.
+But in any case, these two ways of formulating how we proceed on the path come from these two ways of understanding what it means to have good qualities and what it means to cleanse and train our attitudes.

 (V. 97) Out of all the boundless bodhisattva behaviors that have been spoken of, I shall definitely put them to practice (at least) to the extent of the conduct for cleansing my mind.

-It’s lojong.
-So Shantideva already mentions it, and most of what follows could be understood as the forerunner of this whole lojong tradition, this attitude-training tradition, as we’ll see as we go through the text.
+This verse clearly mentions the term lojong, “cleansing my mind.”
+Most of what follows in Shantideva’s text can be understood as the forerunner of the entire lojong tradition, as we’ll see as we go through the eight-verse text.

-These Kadampa masters were called “Geshes.”
-Geshe not in the sense of somebody who has passed the full study program in sutra and gets the title “Geshe” at the end of that, which was basically instituted by the Fifth Dalai Lama, so it’s quite late; but Geshe is actually the translation of the Sanskrit word kalyamamitra – a spiritual friend, a friend for positive actions or positive behavior.
-That’s what a spiritual friend is; it’s a friend that leads you to positive or constructive behavior and engages in constructive behavior with you.
-And so we have these Kadampa Geshes.
+These Kadampa masters were called “Geshes,” although not in the sense of somebody who gains the title after passing the full study program in sutra.
+This latter meaning of “Geshe” was instituted much later, in the seventeenth century, by the Fifth Dalai Lama.
+The word “Geshe” is actually the Tibetan translation of the Sanskrit word kalyana-mitra, meaning a spiritual friend, a friend that leads us to positive or constructive behavior and engages in constructive behavior with us.

 (1) May I always cherish all limited beings by considering how far superior they are to wish-granting gems for actualizing the supreme aim.

-A wish-granting gem can grant us all sorts of worldly things – money, house, and property, and fame, and so on – but it can’t grant us enlightenment, that’s the supreme aim.
-And the point here is that limited beings, or sentient beings, are the ones who can give us enlightenment.
+A wish-granting gem can grant us all sorts of worldly things – money, property, fame, and so on; but, it can’t grant us enlightenment, the supreme aim.
+The point here is that limited beings, or sentient beings, are the only ones who can lead us to enlightenment.

-So how can they give us enlightenment?
+“Sentient beings” are those whose minds and bodies are limited in their capacity to benefit all others.
+Then, how can they give us enlightenment?
 It’s by practicing with them.
-In other words, developing generosity and developing the far reaching attitudes – discipline with them, bodhichitta to benefit them, patience with them, perseverance to work with them, concentration while working with them, discriminating awareness of how they exist and how to help them, and so on.
-It’s all from working with others that we’re actually able to achieve any attainment.
+In other words, on the basis of a bodhichitta aim to benefit them, developing generosity and the other far-reaching attitudes.
+These include ethical discipline in interacting with them, patience with the difficulties in dealing with them, perseverance by never giving up working for their sake, concentration to stay focused while working with them, and discriminating awareness of how they exist.
+It’s all from working with others that we’re actually able to achieve any spiritual attainments.

-Well, this actually gives us quite a lot to think about, and of course each of these verses can be a very profound topic to meditate on.
-And so I think it’s quite important to check our attitudes in terms of, what do we actually value?
+This understanding of the importance of other beings actually gives us quite a lot to think about, and of course each of these verses can be a very profound topic for meditation.
+It’s quite important to check our attitudes in terms of what we actually value.
 What do we think is the most precious thing?
-Do we think in terms of money?
-Do we think in terms of possessions?
-Do we think in terms of position?
-Or do we think in terms of people?
-And not just people, but all beings – I mean including mosquitoes and all limited beings, all beings with limited minds.
-What importance do others have in our life?
+Do we think in terms of money, possessions, position?
+Or, do we think in terms of people, and not just people, but all beings including mosquitoes and all other limited beings – all beings with limited minds?
+What importance do others have in our lives?
 What role do they play?
-What’s our attitude when we actually meet somebody?
-Or we meet somebody new?
+What’s our attitude when we actually meet somebody we know or somebody new?

-You look at someone like His Holiness the Dalai Lama.
-As he travels around and he meets different people – the police who are stationed at the halls where he’s teaching, or any of the people in the crowd – he looks at somebody and it’s exactly like he’s seen a treasure.
-He lights up and he’s just so totally delighted to meet another living being.
+Look at the example of His Holiness the Dalai Lama.
+As he travels around the world and meets different people – the police who are stationed at his events or any of the people in the crowd – whenever he looks at somebody, it’s exactly as if he’s seen a treasure.
+He lights up and is just so totally delighted to meet another living being.

-This is the type of attitude that one is trying to develop here; to cleanse our attitude that “Uh!
-I can’t be bothered,” and “Leave me alone,” and “Who wants to get involved with you?” or “with this one.”
-We see more and more people and we just get turned off.
-And so the attitude to develop here is to overcome that, is to see how precious they are.
-Because it’s with working with them that I’ll be able to achieve enlightenment.
+This is the type of attitude that we are trying to develop when we meet someone, to cleanse our minds of such negative attitudes as, “Ugh!
+I can’t be bothered,” or “Leave me alone,” or “Who wants to get involved with you?”
+Often when we see more and more people, we just get turned off.
+We need to overcome this tendency and develop the attitude of seeing how precious other beings really are.
+It’s by dealing with them and trying to be of help that we’ll be able to achieve enlightenment.

-It’s not that we learn the good qualities from others as if they were teaching us mathematics.
-The person who teaches us mathematics has to know mathematics, whereas here the person who teaches us patience doesn’t have to know patience at all.
-It’s the other way around; we develop patience with them, because they’re usually acting in a very difficult manner.
-And so it’s by practicing patience with the other person, directed at the other person, that we develop the good quality of patience ourselves.
+However, it’s not that we only learn good qualities from others, as if they were teaching us mathematics.
+The person who teaches us mathematics has to know mathematics; whereas, here the person who teaches us patience doesn’t have to know patience at all.
+It’s the other way around; we develop patience by interacting with them, because they’re usually acting in a very difficult manner.
+It’s by practicing patience with the other person, directed at the other person, that we develop the good quality of patience.

-Of course, somebody else can inspire us who’s very patient and who has great perseverance and so on, but that’s not what we’re talking about here.
-Although one could indirectly understand that – of course, you need a teacher and the teacher is somebody else, in the sense of somebody actually instructing you, like in mathematics, or inspiring you by their example.
-But in any case we couldn’t develop this very easily by ourselves.
-Even if you just read it in a book, somebody else wrote the book.
-Even if you’re a pratyekabuddha, and not studying with anybody or working with books, and you just work with your instincts – where do those instincts come from?
-From previous lives when you did work with people.
+Of course, somebody else who’s very patient or who has great perseverance and so on can inspire us; but, that’s not specifically what we’re talking about in this context.
+We couldn’t develop qualities like patience very easily by ourselves.
+Even if we read about patience in a book, we are learning about it from somebody else, the person who wrote the book.
+Even if we’re a pratyekabuddha, and just work with our instincts, where do those instincts come from?
+They come from previous lives, when we previously worked with other people.

-I mean first we want to benefit all beings.
-Then, we want to reach enlightenment in order to be able to do that the fullest.
-Get the order straight.
-And it’s because we want to benefit all beings that we get the energy, the motivation, the strength, and in many ways the inspiration, to be able to actually work through all the difficulties, and reach enlightenment.
+In addition, how do we develop bodhichitta, the wish to benefit all beings and to reach enlightenment so we can benefit them best?
+Obviously, reaching enlightenment depends on other beings, developing this attitude toward them.
+First, we want to benefit all beings.
+Then, we want to reach enlightenment in order to be able to do that to the fullest.
+We thus need to get the order straight.
+It’s because we want to benefit all beings that we get the energy, the motivation, the strength, and in many ways the inspiration, to be able to actually work through all the difficulties and reach enlightenment.